yegor256/blog/static/talks.md

 [photos](https://www.facebook.com/yegor256/posts/10209535256568224),
 [video](https://www.youtube.com/watch?v=nCGBgI1MNwE).
 Surprisingly, the conference was very good.
-Just two tracks for about 400 attendees, motivated audience, good equipment, video recording, etc. What I obviously didn't like was the venue (not really comfortable), the mess with the schedule (my talk was delayed for over 30 minutes), and an absense of focus on some specific subject.
+Just two tracks for about 400 attendees, a motivated audience, good equipment, video recording, etc. What I obviously didn't like was the venue (not really comfortable), the mess with the schedule (my talk was delayed for more than 30 minutes), and an absence of focus on a specific subject.
 Aside from that, it was a positive experience.

 <div class="talk-event"/>
 <aside class="venue-rate orange">C</aside>